 Ear infections tend to be a common problem in babies and young children.

-It is a very frustrating problem to deal with as you are not sure if that is really what is going on or if it is something else like a new tooth coming in.
+It is a very frustrating problem to deal with as a pareant as you are not sure if that is really what is going on or if it is something else like a new tooth coming in.
 Like you, I was left with two choices.

-Sometimes it was extremely difficult to know at what point to go to the doctor especially when a weekend was near.
+Sometimes it was extremely difficult to know at what point to go to the doctor in particular when a weekend was near.
 What a dilemma!
 Especially if money was particularly tight right then.

 If I went to the doctor and the baby did not have infected ears then I was out the cost of the appointment although I did have peace of mind that ear infection was not the reason for the baby's irritability.